Richard von Coudenhove-Kalergi: Return to Japan

-Soka Gakkai invitation

-Coudenhove-Kalergi visited Japan again at the invitation of the Soka Gakkai in October 1970.
-During his stay, he and Daisaku Ikeda conducted a formal dialogue over the course of several days, a total of more than 12 hours of which was recorded for posterity.
-He also visited the campus of Soka University in Tokyo, which was under construction at that time.

-Two decades later, in 1990, Ikeda proposed that Coudenhove-Kalergi's favorite song, Beethoven's "Ode to Joy," be regularly performed at major Soka Gakkai meetings.
-It was reported in Japan that this was one cause of the split between the Soka Gakkai and Soka Gakkai International (SGI) from Nichiren Shoshu in 1991, as the Nichiren Shoshu priesthood objected to the song's "Christian origins."

 Death

 According to a masonic report, Coudenhove-Kalergi died of a stroke.
 His secretary, however, indicated that Coudenhove-Kalergi possibly committed suicide.
 In the memoir his secretary wrote, she said his death had been kept secret so as not to disappoint those who considered him to be the great visionary of European integration.
 Coudenhove-Kalergi was the head of the Pan-European Union until his death.
-The presidency was succeeded by Otto von Habsburg.
+Otto von Habsburg succeeded him as president.

 Coudenhove-Kalergi is buried at Gruben near Gstaad.
 His grave, covered with wild grapes, is located in a Japanese rock garden in the Swiss Alps.
 Upon the grave is the French epitaph "Pionnier des États-Unis d'Europe" (Pioneer of the United States of Europe).

 Coudenhove-Kalergi was married three times: to Ida Roland (1881–1951), to Alexandra Gräfin von Tiele-Winckler (1896–1968), and to Melanie Benatzky-Hoffmann (1909–1983).
 His known children were Ida's daughter Erika and Alexandra's son Alexander, both of whom were his step-children.